Kenya

 We had a relaxed afternoon, as we got to know more about how the railway system played an important part in East African history.
 And not just that, but we were awestruck to see the graffiti-laden streets leading to the museum.
 On the walls, colors were splashed to bring life to this part of the city – and the vibrancy took our breath away!

-And as dusk was setting in, we returned back to the stay, thinking of what an eventful day we’ve had!
+And as dusk was setting in, we returned back to the stay, thinking of what an eventful day we’d had!

 2 Comments